cappe987/cappe987.github.io/_drafts/ptp-one-step-two-step.md

 Step (1) involves the master sending the current time, taken as close to the wire as possible, in a *Sync* packet to the slave.
 PTP defines two methods for doing this: one-step and two-step.
 This is explained in more detail later.
 The slave can now update its clock to the provided timestamp.
-The timestamp that arrived has the value `master_clock - cable_delay`.
+Upon reception, the packet gets timestamped again.
+Now the slave has `receive_time - transmit_time = offset_from_master`.
+The slave can now adjust its clock to the calculated offset.
+Though it has not yet compensated for the cable delay.
 If PTP only ever did step (1) the slave would always stay behind the master by `cable_delay` time.
 Devices would then end up further behind the further they are from the master, and each intermediate switch would add more to that.

 For step (2) the slave sends a *Delay_Req* (delay request) to the master and records the transmission time (`t1`) for itself to use later.
 The master